KaidenWilliams/cs401FinalFrontend/README.md

 A web application for identifying bird species through audio analysis.
 Users can upload audio recordings of bird songs or calls, which are processed to identify the bird species.
 Note, as of now, the corpus of bird knowledge this website accesses is somewhat limited.

+The live version can be accessed at: https://KaidenWilliams.github.io/cs401FinalFrontend

 ## Features

 - Upload audio recordings in various formats (MP3, WAV, M4A, WebM, etc.)